sarahconnollybristol/cs-uob.github.io/README.md

 Some units have chosen to host their information on the university's Blackboard content management system.
 These are marked with `(*)` and, depending on the set-up, might only work if you are already logged in to Blackboard and only if you are registered on the unit.
 You can log in to blackboard at [ole.bris.ac.uk](https://ole.bris.ac.uk).

+For undergraduate students picking their optional units for future years, we have created [an interactive prerequisite map](FACE/index.html).
+All information on this page is offered "without warranty" as the information is subject to change in future years.

 # Year 1

 All these units are worth 20CP (credit points) each.
 The unit code numbering is not meant to make any sense, apart from the first digit being the year of study.